Myth: You Must Go to a Big Name College to Be Successful

 A student’s field of study matters more than the college name.
 According to the U.S. Census Bureau, students who major in science, technology, engineering and mathematics (STEM) and healthcare are more likely to be employed full-time and earn higher incomes than students who major in arts and humanities.
 A third of the CEOs of the S&P 500 majored in engineering.
 One report discusses annual data by academic major and the other report provides lifetime earnings data.
 See also The Economic Value of College Majors by the Center on Education and the Workforce at Georgetown University.

 Public Colleges vs. Prestigious Colleges

 You don’t need to graduate from the Ivy League to become a CEO.
 The majority of CEOs did not graduate from Ivy League institutions.
 Many graduated from colleges like Miami University, Texas A&M, the University of Nebraska and the University of Wisconsin-Madison.
-According to a survey by the Wharton School at the University of Pennsylvania, 48 percent of the CEOs at Fortune 100 companies in 2001 got their undergraduate degrees from public colleges, up from 32 percent in 1980.
-Only 10 percent got their degrees from the Ivy League.
+According to a survey by the Wharton School at the University of Pennsylvania, 48% of the CEOs at Fortune 100 companies in 2001 earned their undergraduate degrees from public colleges, up from 32% in 1980.
+Only 10% earned their degrees from an Ivy League school.

 Billion Dollar Educations

 Less than half of billionaires graduated from elite colleges.
 The odds of an Ivy League college graduate becoming a billionaire are a very, very low fraction of a percent.

 Most famous people didn’t graduate from an Ivy League college.
 For example, Oprah Winfrey graduated from Tennessee State University, Ronald Reagan from Eureka College and Bill Nye from Bridgewater State College.